wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/storing-and-forwarding-messages.md

 #### Start the Message Broker runtime

-To set up WSO2 Message Broker:
+To set up Message Broker profile of WSO2 EI 6.6.0:

-1. Download WSO2 Message Broker.
-The path to this folder is referred to as `MB_HOME` throughout this tutorial.
+1. Download WSO2 EI 6.6.0, which includes the Message Broker profile.
+The path to this folder is referred to as `EI_6.6.0_HOME` throughout this tutorial.

-2. Add the following JAR files from the `MB_HOME/wso2/broker/client-lib/` directory to the `MI_TOOLING_HOME/Contents/Eclipse/runtime/microesb/lib/` (in MacOS) or `MI_TOOLING_HOME/runtime/microesb/lib` (in Windows) directory.
+2. Add the following JAR files from the `EI_6.6.0_HOME/wso2/broker/client-lib/` directory to the `MI_TOOLING_HOME/Contents/Eclipse/runtime/microesb/lib/` (in MacOS) or `MI_TOOLING_HOME/runtime/microesb/lib` (in Windows) directory.
     -   andes-client-*.jar